 A little preparation will go a long way for your Madame Tussauds visit.
 Even if you’re just in the city for the weekend, planning can help you make the most out of your time and money.
 Below are some tips to ensure a hassle-free trip:

-When choosing a hotel, pay attention to their distance to the places you want to visit.
+When choosing a hotel, pay attention to the distance to the places you want to visit.
 If it’s not within walking distance, make sure it’s near public transport.

 Save time, effort, and even money by getting your tickets online.
-The standard ticket costs £22.50 online.
-If you choose to pay at the door, you have to pay £30.
+The standard ticket costs £33.50 online (updated Jul 2022, subjected to changes depending on the venue).